MSc Environmental Impact Assessment & Management / Course details

 Aims

-The unit aims to: Develop critical project planning knowledge and skills needed to competently respond to development problem situations
+The unit aims to help students develop critical project planning and management knowledge and skills needed to competently respond to development problem situations

 Learning outcomes

 To develop critical project planning and management knowledge as well as skills and attitudes needed to competently respond to development problem situations in an international context.
-Many of the skills and knowledge are transferrable to any global context.
+Many of the skills are transferrable.

 Teaching and learning methods